JackPlowman/development-environment/development-configuration/commands.md

 `show_tree` - Show the tree of the current directory.
 `pretty` - Run prettier on the current directory.
+`project` - Select a project and open it in the terminal.
-`project` - Select a project and open Visual Studio Code.
+`pcode` - Select a project and open it in the terminal and VS Code.

 ## Git